BK1603/Blog/content/posts/blog/how_to_study_material.md

 Lastly I hope this works with Macbooks too.
 Honestly I am too poor to be able to afford one and test it out.
 Do let me know if it doesn't work though, I'll try and help to the best of my abilities.

+**EDIT:** After a 30 minute long discussion with [Divya](https://github.com/thedevastateddreamer), turns out the config file provided by our college won't work as is on mac.
+Bummer :(

 ## TL;DR

 - Install openvpn on your distribution.
 For most of you it should be: